 Depending on how many companies you have worked for, and for how many years you have been working, you may have a very long list of previous employment.

 The accepted rule of thumb is to provide detailed information (as above) for the last 10 years of employment.
 Some choose not to include any work history at all beyond that, whilst others choose to list their older jobs, back to their first job, very briefly.

 Starting with your most recent qualifications and/or education, detail your education and professional qualifications, including grades achieved.

-You may choose to provide lots of detail if a specific qualification is particularly relevant to the position you are applying for, and therefore decide to place the education sector above work history.
+You may choose to provide lots of detail in the education section if a specific qualification is particularly relevant to the position you are applying for.
+You may therefore decide to place the education sector above work history.

-Remember, however, that what you may find interesting about yourself may not be of interest to a potential employer, so be careful not to distract the reader’s focus away from your strengths and suitability for the position.
+Remember, however, that what you may find interesting about yourself may not be of interest to a potential employer.
+So, be careful not to distract the reader’s focus away from your strengths, skills, and suitability for the position.

 Modern CV templates follow the latest hiring standards and practices.
 Today, recruiters don’t consider providing references appropriate at this stage of the application process.

 The modern CV layout reflects this, so you will likely not see a reference section in the CV template or CV builder, or a statement will be included, saying ‘references available on request.’